Why Do I Have Childhood Memories Of

 This Man As A White Haired Ted McGinley???

 When I first saw that Ted Knight was hosting the show, I was fully expecting a flash of fond movies moments from my favorite movies and TV shows way back when I was a child.
 For some reason, I had a solid memory of Ted Knight being the go-to bad guy in comedy.
-I would have sworn that there was a Ted McGinley type ruling to determine the exact moment when series or movie where the project takes a turn for the worst and ends up jumping the shark.
+I would have sworn that there was a Ted McGinley type ruling to determine the exact moment when a series or movie where the project takes a turn for the worst and ends up jumping the shark.

-That's not to say that I feel that Ted Knight is the type of performer to bring down a show, hell I don't even think that Ted McGinley deserves the criticism because his career is too good to be summed up in a simplified joke.
+That's not to say that I feel that Ted Knight is the type of performer to bring down a show, hell I don't even think that Ted McGinley deserves the criticism because his career is too good to be summed up in an oversimplified joke.
 No, I just genuinely thought Ted Knight was one of these people who was in everything during the decade where my entertainment options first started to expand.

-Now don't get me wrong, these samples that I'm about to give are examples of the TYPES of roles I pictured, fully aware that while I was alive he pretty much only did three projects that I'm aware of Caddyshack, The Love Boat, and Too Close For Comfort.
-Though I'm aware of a few of his older resume entries this is not the source of my confusion.
+Now don't get me wrong, these samples that I'm about to give are examples of the TYPES of roles I pictured, fully aware that while I was alive, he pretty much only did three projects that I'm aware of Caddyshack, The Love Boat, and Too Close For Comfort.
+Though I'm aware of a few of his older resume entries, this is not the source of my confusion.

 I think part of the deal is that he was so good as the baddy in Caddyshack that I can see him as that guy in every movie.
 For example, he seems like he could easily be every uptight father from movies like Bachelor Party, or maybe not the main baddy but one of the henchmen in something like Revenge Of The Nerds, or even a grumpy investor type for something like Brewster's Millions.

 The when it comes to TV, I have the same type of confusion.
-It not that I necessarily thought he starred in any of these shows but I could totally see him as a go-to man in the case when shows need to do recasting or an extra character added in like the grandfather moving into a basement.
-For example here, he seems like he played some part in Empty Nest, and I'm still not fully sure that he's not in the spin-off of Three's Company, called Three's A Crowd, but it turns out the character I was thinking of was played by Robert Mandan.
+It not that I necessarily thought he starred in any of these shows, but I could totally see him as a go-to man in the case when shows need to do recasting or an extra character added in like the grandfather moving into a basement.
+For example here, he seems like he played some part in Empty Nest, and I'm still not entirely sure that he's not in the spin-off of Three's Company, called Three's A Crowd, but it turns out the character I was thinking of was played by Robert Mandan.

 Alright, enough sharing what I thought I saw in the past... well, the deep past... now it's time to move on to the near past to share what I just saw as I give you...